Darhaal/Darhaal/README.md

 ## Shipped and Running

-Beyond the repositories above, **[okhten.com](https://okhten.com)** hosts ten browser tools I built, maintain and operate in production — a colour explorer covering the full hex space, PDF and image workspaces, a QR code generator, a favicon generator and an ebook reader.
+Beyond the repositories above, **[okhten.com](https://okhten.com)** hosts ten browser tools I built, maintain, and operate in production — a colour explorer covering the full hex space, PDF and image workspaces, a QR code generator, a favicon generator, and an ebook reader.

-Every one of them does its work client-side: files are read, processed and written back on the visitor's own device and never uploaded.
-That constraint is the interesting part of the engineering — batch image compression, PDF merging and splitting, EPUB parsing and ICO encoding all run in WebAssembly and Canvas rather than on a server, which means no upload wait, no queue and no copy left behind.
+Every one of them does its work client-side: files are read, processed, and written back on the visitor's own device and never uploaded.
+That constraint is the interesting part of the engineering — batch image compression, PDF merging and splitting, EPUB parsing, and ICO encoding all run in WebAssembly and Canvas rather than on a server, which means no upload wait, no queue, and no copy left behind.

 | | |
 | --- | --- |